h2oai/h2o-3/h2o-docs/src/product/data-science/k-means.rst

 If the ``nfolds`` and ``cluster_size_constraints`` parameters are set simultaneously, the sum of constraints has to be less than the number of data points in one fold.

 **Minimum-cost flow problems can be efficiently solved in polynomial time (or in the worst case, in exponential time).
 The performance of this implementation of the Constrained K-means algorithm is slow due to many repeatable calculations that cannot be parallelized and more optimized at the H2O backend.
-For large dataset, the calculation can last hours.
+For large dataset with large sum of constraints, the calculation can last hours.
 For example, a dataset with 100000 rows and five features can run several hours.**

 Expected time with various sized data (OS debian 10.0 (x86-64), processor Intel© Core™ i7-7700HQ CPU @ 2.80GHz × 4, RAM 23.1 GiB):